kostja94/awesome-ai-tools/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the <a href="LICENSE" target="_blank">LICENSE</a> file for details.

 ## Acknowledgments